-Partnering is only required during initial system set-up.
-Further partnering is only required if the RMP600, RMI or RMI-Q is changed.
+Partnering is required during initial system set-up.
+Further partnering is only required if the RMP400, RMI or RMI-Q is changed.

-Systems using the RMI-Q can be partnered with up to four RMP600s manually.
-Alternatively, this can be achieved by using ReniKey; a Renishaw machine macro cycle which does not require the RMI-Q to be power cycled.
+Systems using the RMI-Q can be partnered with up to four RMP400 probes manually.
+Alternatively, partnering to an RMI-Q, can be achieved by using ReniKey; a Renishaw machine macro cycle which does not require the RMI-Q to be power cycled.

-For more information or to download ReniKey free of charge visit:
+For more information or to download ReniKey free of charge visit: www.renishaw.com/mtpsupport/renikey

-www.renishaw.com/mtpsupport/renikey

-Partnering by ReniKey is not available for RMI.
+Partnering by ReniKey is not available for the RMI.

-Partnering will not be lost by reconfiguration of probe settings or when changing batteries, except where "multiple probe mode" is selected.
+Partnering will not be lost by reconfiguration of probe settings or when changing batteries, except where multiple probe mode is selected.